-Well, there’s a lot of reasons.
+Well, there are a lot of reasons.
 A few right off the bat: microgreens are small (it’s in the name, after all) and easy to take care of.
 Plus, they’re relatively easy to grow!

-Microgreens can truly be grown just about anywhere, just as long as you have the right tools— and it doesn’t matter whether you live in a studio apartment, a spacious suburban house, or in a college dorm room.
-They’re also incredibly nutrient dense and great for your health, too.
+Microgreens can truly be grown just about anywhere, just as long as you have the right tools— and it doesn’t matter whether you live in a studio apartment, a spacious suburban house, or a college dorm room.
+They’re also incredibly nutrient-dense and great for your health, too.

 Craving healthy eating and fresh greens?
 Eager to get started?
 Read on to learn everything you need to know in this quick yet thorough guide to growing microgreens.

 Microgreens are edible seedlings (a.k.a. sprouts).
 Think mini versions of your favorite vegetable greens, like kale, arugula, and broccoli (though there are far more varieties to choose from besides these).